hoehermann/purple-gowhatsapp/README.md

   Request the current list of participants.
 Can only be used in group chat conversations.

 * `?presenceavailable`, `?presenceunavailable`, `?presence`
   Overrides the presence which is being sent to WhatsApp servers.
 The displayed connection state may no longer match the advertised connection state.
 This can be used to appear unavailable while still being able to receive messages for logging or notification purposes.
 Using this command may result in unexpected behaviour.
-Use `/presence` (without a suffix) to give back control to the plug-in's internals.
+Use `?presence` (without a suffix) to give back control to the plug-in's internals.

 * `?logout`
   Performs a log-out.
 The QR-code will be requested upon connecting again.